ga-curriculum/men-stack-embedding-related-data-skyrockit/add-data-to-the-applications-index-page/README.md

 ## Define the route and build the controller

 In order to list all of the applications created by the user, we'll first need to look up the current user in the database.
 When rendering the index view, the `applications` array of the current user will get passed to the view in the context object.
-Let's update our controller function:
+Let's update our existing `index` controller function:

 ```js
 // controllers/applications.js